javonn13/javonn13/README.md

 I'm Ja' Vonn Liner, a very ambitious software developer and military veteran with four and a half years of experience in leadership, team building, problem solving, and training.
 I like making crazy and wild stuff!!!

-💀 I know SQL, C#, Python, HTML, JavaScript, and CSS
+💀 I know SQL, Ruby, C#, Python, HTML, JavaScript, and CSS

 👽 Currently working on my Mario C# and Zelda JavaScript